 Have you found yourself doing a Google search for a “therapist near me?”
 Or, “Do I need to talk to a therapist?”
-You’ve thought about therapy.
+You’ve thought about starting therapy.
 You’ve recently seen influencers and celebrities talking about “what my therapist told me…” Now you’re wondering, could therapy help me, too?

 Yet, the process of starting therapy can be riddled with uncertainty.
 Which kind of therapist do I need?
 How much will it cost?
 Virtual or in-person?
 What should I ask my therapist before committing to a session?
 And so many more.
 If you’re considering therapy for any reason, it’s crucial to map out your needs ahead of your first session.

 5 Steps to Start Therapy